mattx86/btc-bch-proxy/README.md

 > **Beta Software**: This project is currently in beta and under active development.
 Use with caution in production environments.
 Please report any issues on GitHub.

-A cross-platform Bitcoin/Bitcoin Cash stratum proxy with time-based server routing.
+A cross-platform SHA-256 stratum proxy with time-based server routing.
 Automatically switches between mining pools based on a configurable daily schedule.

+**Supported Coins:** Bitcoin (BTC), Bitcoin Cash (BCH), DigiByte (DGB), and other SHA-256 based cryptocurrencies.

 ## Features